anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri Still Don't Realize There's Nothing They Can Do To Slow the Spread of Covid-19.md

 The [Hope-Simpson seasonality model for influenze](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/C4D90C6E7CB127E6DF7A52D3A9EE2974/S0950268806007175a.pdf/epidemic_influenza_and_vitamin_d.pdf) shown above has actually been quite accurate in mapping covid-19 trends to tropical and temperate climates.
 But, for the officials who aided in the needless ruin of economies and brought social life to a depressing standstill for the better part of a year, seasonality cannot, *must* not, be the explanation.
 It would mean that the past year's worth of behavioral mandates and mindless economic destruction were all for naught.

-## State, National, and Worldwide Metrics Further Implicate Echols' Punitive Actions
+## State and National Metrics Further Implicate Echols' Punitive Actions

 The claim that government intervention has done anything to slow the spread of covid-19 in the city of St. Louis and surrounding areas has no scientific backing whatsoever.
 This claim becomes even more dubious if we look at similar metrics from Missouri's neighboring states, or at least those with [similar climates](https://pbs.twimg.com/media/EuDTiOoVgAI_qtN?format=jpg&name=4096x4096).
 To start off, here are the population-adjusted case trends for neighbors Missouri and Illinois, the latter being the far more restricted state.